Skip to content

 2. Is the task well-defined with clear verification?
 Use guided execution mode and let the AI work through the task with your periodic review.

 3. Is the task mechanical and low-risk?
-Consider full autonomy mode with appropriate isolation (background agent, sandbox, cloud thread).
+Consider full autonomy mode with appropriate isolation (cloud agent, sandbox, cloud thread).

 4. Is the task touching sensitive code?
 Use guided execution with per-file approval.